isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 -rw-r--r--.
 1 root root 1.9G Mar  2 09:31 ea8089f6-7e60-4282-a4e8-5c168246c0b6-disk.qcow2
 ```

-Afterwards the image is renamed to something more meaningful and the information given by qemu reviewed as exhibited below:
+Afterwards, the image is renamed to something more meaningful and the information given by qemu reviewed as exhibited below:

 ```sh
 $ mv ea8089f6-7e60-4282-a4e8-5c168246c0b6-disk.qcow2 golden-devstation-centos8-disk.qcow2